Scottish Grand National Tips, Odds & Runners 2026

 Five wins is the record in the Scottish National belonging to Neville Crump and Ken Oliver, both of whom secured their wins in the race decades ago, the former securing his first two wins when the race was run at Bogside.

 In terms of modern trainers, both Nigel Twiston-Davies and Paul Nicholls have three victories in the race.
-Willie Mullins gained his first Scottish Grand National winner last season while Nicky Henderson has never won the contest.
+Willie Mullins gained his first two Scottish Grand National winners in the previous two seasons while Nicky Henderson has never won the contest.

 Scottish Grand National Past Winners